h1t3k/Debian-kernel_realtek-driver_update/README.md

     sudo ./install-driver.sh

 Allow the installer to reboot your system.

-Later, execute the following to update the driver when needed:
+Afterwards, execute the following to update the driver when needed:

     sudo sh install-driver.sh